Earthquakes on April 8, 2026

 9.6 km---✓ ReviewedUSGS →

-At 21:42 UTC on April 8, 2026, a magnitude 2.1 tremor occurred 26 km NNW of Lake Minchumina, Alaska.
-The hypocenter lay at 9.6 km, placing this in the shallow crustal category.
-The epicenter is at 64.109°, -152.505°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+The USGS recorded this magnitude 2.1 earthquake 26 km NNW of Lake Minchumina, Alaska at 21:42 UTC on April 8, 2026.
+At a depth of 9.6 km, the event was shallow crustal.
+Geolocation places the event at 64.109°N, -152.505°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-08